-19. Carol Singing in Paris
+19. Carol singing in Paris

 Each person has to find the other person who is humming the same song as they are.
 Once they locate this person, they hold hands and start singing the song out loud.
 The first ones to do this are the winners!
 This is not only funny, with people singing at the top of their lungs, but is a great team-bonding game.

-20. Christmas Card Couples
+20. Christmas card couples

 To make this game work, gather old Christmas cards and cut the illustrated cover in half until you have as many card halves as guests.
 Have each attendee select a card-half from the basket.
 Once they are armed with their card, they’ll need to locate their other half.
-The first three couples that match win, prizes could include: a day in lieu, a spa voucher or some booze.
+The first three couples that match win, prizes could include a day in lieu, a spa voucher or some booze.

-21. Christmas Balloon Burst
+21. Christmas balloon burst

 Divide the group into two teams, one with red balloons tied to their ankles, and one with green balloons.
-The team members need to try and pop the other people’s balloons.
+The team members need to try and pop other people’s balloons.
 When a player’s balloons are popped, he or she is out of the game.
 The last team with one or more unpopped balloons wins.

-22. Holiday Charades
+22. Holiday charades

 Play this Christmas classic by using names of carols and holiday movies.
 Break into teams and tally points to make it a competition.

-23. Sticker Stalkers
+23. Sticker stalkers

 Give all guests a page with 10 stickers.
-The object of the game is to get rid of stickers by sticking them on other people; they can only put one sticker per person.
+The object of the game is to get rid of the stickers by sticking them on other people; they can only put one sticker per person.
 If a player gets caught, they must take their sticker back.
 They must also take a sticker from the person who caught them, but they can try to give these stickers back later in the game.
 The first person to get rid of all 10 of their original stickers is the winner.

-24. Holiday Food Taste
+24. Holiday food tasting

 Employees blindly sample an assortment of edibles related to the season.
 The person who correctly identifies the most items wins.
-When playing this game, ensure vegetarians don’t each any meat – it could leave a bitter taste for all involved.
+When playing this game, ensure vegetarians don’t eat any meat – it could leave a bitter taste for all involved.

-25. Fun Employee Awards
+25. Fun employee awards

 What’s an office party without some kind of silly awards?
-Create awards or present gag gifts for the person who makes the coffee or the staff member who is always late.
+Create awards or present gag gifts for the person who makes the best coffee or the staff member who is always late.